-However despite the clear benefits of energy efficiency, we still waste a tremendous amount of energy in homes and businesses, leading to what academics term the 'energy efficiency gap'
+However despite the clear benefits of energy efficiency, we still waste a tremendous amount of energy in homes and businesses, leading to what experts describe as the 'energy efficiency gap'

 One of the key challenges in energy efficiency is that there is such a wide range of options.
 You could replace your old light bulbs with modern LEDs, insulate your ceiling, replace your old fridge, or install solar panels.
 Or you could replace your heating system, put blinds on your windows, or draught-proof your doors and windows.

 Each of these energy saving options performs quite differently in different situations.
 For instance, an LED lighting upgrade has a strong case if you currently have a large number of incandescent or halogen lamps, but won't perform as well where you already have CFL lighting or where lights aren't switched on very often.
 Similarly, an insulation upgrade will perform quite well for sealed buildings in cooler climates but offer less benefit to cross-ventilated buildings in warmer climates.

 There is also a natural priority to energy efficiency actions.
 For instance it doesn't make much sense to install insulation if you haven't already draft-proofed your doors and windows.
 And it doesn't make much sense to install solar panels on your roof if you haven't eliminated unnecessary electricity consumption.
 This priority is often unclear to households, and isn't helped by companies pushing a specific solution.

 To make matters worse, there are a wide range of suppliers of each of these products and services.
 Finding a quality supplier can require a great deal of homework and often involves obtaining a range of competitive quotes, negotiating a contract and securing rebates and/or finance.